-Belinda Mason is a Sydney-based photographer with more than 30 years of experience in both the arts and commercial photography sectors.
-Belinda’s has conceptualised, produced and presented high quality socio-cultural engaged art exhibitions, televisions & radio programs, online books, websites and events for national and international audiences.
+Belinda Mason is a Sydney-based photographer with more than 25 years of experience in both the arts and commercial photography sectors.
+Through Blur Projects, Belinda has conceptualised, produced and presented high quality socio-cultural engaged art exhibitions, workshops and events for national and international audiences.
 Belinda has developed partnerships with national and international cultural organisations, festivals and investment sources both public and private.
-Belinda has hosted workshops in remote and urban Aboriginal and Torres Strait Islander communities to create long term engagement with new technologies to create empowerment within communities.
-Since 2012, Belinda has collaborated with emerging artists with disability or disadvantage to create collaborative and inclusive multi media exhibitions.
+Belinda has hosted workshops in remote and urban Aboriginal and Torres Strait Islander communities to create long-term engagement with new technologies to create empowerment within communities.
+Since 2012, Belinda has collaborated with emerging artists with disability or disadvantage to create collaborative and inclusive multi-media exhibitions.

 Belinda’s photographs are held in national and international museums and galleries including Shape Arts Gallery UK, Museum of Sex New York, the Australian Commercial and Media Photographers Collection and the Australian Institute for Aboriginal and Torres Strait Islander Studies, Canberra and the Australian National Maritime Museum, Sydney.
 Belinda Mason Photography and Knierim Brothers Productions are now a part of the City of Sydney Oxford Street Creative Spaces.